bainro/viz/README.md

 `cd C:\Users\rbain\Downloads\viz-main`

-Run the powershell installation script:
+Run the first powershell installation script:

+`powershell -ExecutionPolicy Bypass -File .\install_1.ps1`

+Follow the instructions on screen.
+This will ask you to restart powershell in admin mode.
+Then run the final installation script:

-`powershell -ExecutionPolicy Bypass -File .\install.ps1`
+`powershell -ExecutionPolicy Bypass -File .\install_2.ps1`

 ### HOW TO USE ###